Healing from Burnout in 4 phases

 – Furthermore, you have become a guide for others

-These four phases are a compass that I use to guide my clients through recovery into renewal.
-If you’re somewhere in this process and sense the soul-loss within yourself.
-I would love to support you as you navigate healing from stress leave and work related burnout online.
-This is the work I do every day.
-And I can say with confidence that it’s possible to find your way back to a life that feels like your own.
-If you’re in Kitchener-Waterloo or the Toronto area, reach out and start the connection.
+These four phases are a compass that I use to guide my clients through a burnout treatment process and into renewal.
+If you’re somewhere in this process and sense the soul-loss within yourself, I can say with confidence that it’s possible to find your way back to a life that feels like your own.
+If you’re in Kitchener-Waterloo , the greater Toronto area, or anywhere in Ontario, reach out and start the connection.